-This feature aims at providing an option for you to configure the product in a way that it generates server certificates during TLS Handshake to allow the browsers to show native behaviour.
+This feature aims at providing an option for you to configure the product in a way that it generates server certificates during TLS Handshake to allow the browsers to show native behavior.

 Secure Web Gateway will validate the Server certificate during Certificate verification process if HTTP Scanning and Certificate verification rules are enabled in the policy.
-Using this feature, you will now have an option of “Preserve/Mimic Server Certificate” behaviour instead of typical block option on certificate errors.
+Using this feature, you will now have an option of “Preserve/Mimic Server Certificate” behavior instead of the typical block option on certificate errors.

 Property evaluation in rules:

-There are 2 types of properties in SWG related to Certificate handling.
+There are two types of properties in SWG related to Certificate handling.

-1. Those that do not require any configuration or setting (few examples listed below, but not limited to these)
+1. Those that do not require any configuration or setting (a few examples are listed below, but not limited to these)

 - Expired Certificates